 Carmelo Maria Luza Bautista, 60 years old, Filipino, assumed the role of Director and President of GT Capital in 2011.
 Prior to his election, Mr. Bautista joined FMIC in April of 2008 as Executive Director and was appointed as Chairman of the Risk Management Committee.
 He later assumed the position of Head of its Investment Banking Group in 2009.
 Mr. Bautista has been in the Banking and Financial Services sector for 40 years.
 Some highlights of his previous scope of responsibilities over this period include: Program Director at Citibank Asia Pacific Banking Institute; Vice President and Head of the Local Corporate and Public Sector Groups Citibank-Manila; Vice President-Real Estate Finance Group, Citibank N.A.-Singapore branch; Vice President-Structured Finance, Citibank N.A.-Singapore Regional Office; Country Manager, ABN AMRO Bank-Philippines; and President and CEO, Philippine Bank of Communications.
 Mr. Bautista has a Masters Degree in Business Management from the Asian Institute of Management where he graduated in the Dean's Citation List.
 He also has a Bachelor's degree, Major in Economics, from the Ateneo de Manila University.
-Mr. Bautista is currently serving as Director of Vivant Corporation, a listed company, Chairman of Toyota Financial Services Philippines Corporation ("TFSPH"), and Director of Federal Land, Inc., Toyota Motor Philippines Corporation ("TMP"), Property Company of Friends, Inc. ("PCFI"), GT Capital Auto Dealership Holdings, Inc. ("GTCAD") and Toyota Subic, Inc. ("TSB").
+Mr. Bautista has no directorships in other listed companies aside from GT Capital, however, he is currently serving as Chairman of Toyota Financial Services Philippines Corporation ("TFSPH"), and Director of Federal Land, Inc., Toyota Motor Philippines Corporation ("TMP"), Property Company of Friends, Inc. ("PCFI"), GT Capital Auto Dealership Holdings, Inc. ("GTCAD") and Toyota Subic, Inc. ("TSB").
 He is also an Adviser to the Board of Trustees of GT Foundation, Inc.